Frequently Asked Questions

 How is the Consortium funded?

 As noted above, a student pays whatever the tuition rate is at his or her respective college.
-Of that total, 50% is retained by the student's school, while the other 50% is used to cover the cost of faculty compensation and administration of the program.
+Of that total, 50% is retained by the student's school, while the other 50% is used to cover the cost of faculty compensation, employee compensation, technical fees, and various expenses involved in the administration of the program.

 When and for how long are Consortium classes offered?